open/close all folders

 - In Tasakeru, Zero's Shogun transformation has a glowing golden aura.

 - Discussed in Linkara's review of The Technis Imperative.
-He notes how Teen Titans characters seem to be reincarnated into more powerful golden forms and joked that had Gandalf been a member of the team, he would have resurrected as Gandalf the Gold.
+He notes how Teen Titans characters seem to be reincarnated into more powerful golden forms (Raven's golden spirit form and Cyborg's Omegadrome body) and jokes that had Gandalf been a member of the team, he would have been resurrected as Gandalf the Gold.

-- The Golden Kanohi and Golden Armor in BIONICLE.
+- The Golden Kanohi and Golden Armor.
 The former gives the wearer the power of 6 Kanohi in one, while the Golden Armor allows to wearer to destroy all solid Antidermis.

-- Also, in the game BIONICLE Heroes, a Toa's Hero Mode is completely Gold.
+- In the game BIONICLE Heroes, a Toa's Hero Mode is completely Gold.